Last Updated: November 23, 2019

 - Axler, Linear Algebra Done Right.

 This book differs from other linear algebra books in that it avoids determinants (almost) completely.
 There is a certain logic to this: it focuses the text on the structure of linear operators and finite dimensional vector spaces.
 It is clear and readable, and many people really love it.
 I sort of like determinants, but this is still one of the best linear algebra books at this level.
-If you are looking for a linear algebra for self study this book is widely used, so you can find university course pages that will likely have a syllabus you can follow.
-The latest is the 3rd edition which you can get here.
+If you are looking for a linear algebra book for self study this book is widely used, so you can find university course pages that will likely have a syllabus you can follow.

 - Halmos, Finite Dimensional Vector Spaces.